 Fear is a reaction that triggers your natural fight, flight, or freeze reaction.
 It’s the way your mind prepares your body when facing danger.
 The obvious question is: what experiences are worthy of this physical reaction level?

 Many people share several fears—the fear of heights or falling from high places.
-The fear of the dark, fear of deep water, and confined spaces are also common fears.
+The fear of the dark, deep water, and confined spaces are common fears.
 Many people have a fear of snakes and insects, especially spiders.
 These are natural fears, which means they are part of our instinctual programming.
 The purpose of understanding fear is to give us the ability to move beyond them.

 Loving and Fearing the Unknown